pousse-cafe/pousse-cafe.github.io/documentation.md

 ``context`` returns the data required to execute the update i.e. information coming potentially from other Aggregates or external configuration.
 The use of an update context is not recommended but may be required in some cases.
+By default, no context is returned (i.e. `context` returns null).

 Below example illustrates the runner for the listener in above example:

-    public class UpdateAggregateRunner extends NoContextByDefaultRunner<Event2, MyAggregateId , MyAggregate> {
+    public class UpdateAggregateRunner implements AggregateMessageListenerRunner<Event2, MyAggregateId , MyAggregate> {

         public TargetAggregates<MyAggregateId> targetAggregates(Event2 message) {
-            ...
+            return new TargetAggregates.Builder<MyAggregateId>().toUpdate(message.id().value()).build();
         }
     }

-``NoContextByDefaultRunner`` extends ``AggregateMessageListenerRunner`` and simply implies an empty update context.

-The Aggregates updated by the consumption of a given event ``Event1`` are identified by the identifiers returned by ``targetAggregatesIds``.

 Note that there cannot be several listeners per Aggregate consuming the same message.

 In order to accelerate the writing of runners, helpers exist for common situations:

-- `AlwaysUpdateRunner`: always update (target aggregates must exist)
+- `UpdateSeveralRunner`: update target aggregates (they must exist)
-- `AlwaysUpdateOneRunner`: always update the target aggregate (target aggregate must exist)
+- `UpdateOneRunner`: always update the target aggregate (target aggregate must exist)
+- `UpdateOneOrNoneRunner`: update a target aggregate or none depending on a given condition
+- `UpdateIfExistsRunner`: update each target aggregate if it exists
+- `UpdateOneIfExistsRunner`: update the target aggregate if it exists
-- `UpdateOrCreateRunner`: update the target aggregates or create them if they do not exist (a factory listener must handle this)
+- `UpdateOrCreateRunner`: update the target aggregates or expect the creation if them if they do not exist (a factory listener must handle this)
-- `UpdateOrCreateOneRunner`: update the target aggregate or create it if it does not exist (a factory listener must handle this)
+- `UpdateOrCreateOneRunner`: update the target aggregate or expect its creation if it does not exist (a factory listener must handle this)

 ### In a Repository